Wellness

 But don’t stop scrolling if you aren’t looking for joggers; Vuori has so much more to choose from.
 Also, don’t shy away from the sale section!
 They offer great deals on top-quality products—you’re sure to add more than enough to your cart!

 Did you ever think you’d see Lily Pulitzer featured in a post about workout clothes for women over 50?
-I didn’t either, but I was pleasantly surprised with their lineup!
-They have a wide selection of gorgeous prints and bright colors to add a little excitement to your workout routine.
-And, most of their pieces are UPF 50+!
+Me neither, but I was pleasantly surprised with their lineup!
+They have a gorgeous selection of bright and cheery tees and printed leggings that will bring a smile to your face and some zing to your workout.
+I love the quality, and they’re super comfy.
+Best of all, every piece is UPF 50+!

 Your Workout Clothing Can Be Cute and High-Performing